Best Proxies for Zapier Automations in 2026: Top 8 Picks

 Countries:195+

-Extensive 72M+ Global IPs
+Extensive 72M+ global residential IPs

 BrightData's Web Unlocker API is the cleanest Zapier integration on the market.
 Configure a Webhooks step with the URL https://api.brightdata.com/request, add your zone token as a Bearer header, and pass the target URL in the body — the response is unblocked HTML or parsed JSON ready to pipe into the next Zap step.
 Backed by 72M+ residential IPs across 195 countries.